civilwargeeky/CEA_Wrap/README.md

 - **`materials`** (`list`, *optional*, default=None): List of `Material` objects, order doesn't matter, of Oxidizer and Fuel objects e.g. materials=[material1, material2, ...].
   - Materials can also be specified when you run a problem like `problem.run_cea(material1, material2, ...)`.
-  - Materials MUST all have wt_percent specified or all have mols specified; cannot have mixtures.
+  - Materials MUST all have wt specified or all have mols specified; cannot have mixtures.

 - **`massf`** (`bool`, *optional*, default=False): CEA usually outputs product species in mole fractions.
 If massf is True, mass fractions are specified.
   - This parameter determines whether the output should be in mole fractions or mass fractions.